itskartike910/chat_app/README.md

 Users can chat in real-time with other users.
 Messages are stored in Firestore under `chatrooms` collection.

-### Notifications

-Firebase Cloud Messaging is used to send push notifications for new messages.
-Notifications are handled using the `firebase_messaging` package.

 ### User Profile

 Users can view and update their profile information.
 Profile pictures are stored in Firebase Storage.